 (Editor’s note: This isn’t the end of Brexit, but we can see it from here … and it’s not pretty.
 A leaked European Union report states that countries across Europe are all over the place when it comes to crafting post-Brexit policies regarding their British expats.
 By one count, 11 of the 27 are guaranteeing Brits are welcome to stay indefinitely.
-In early August, a no-deal Brexit appears to be the UK government’s “central scenario,” according to the Daily Telegraph and the Guardian.)
+As of late October, no one knows what’s going to happen though an EU extension to 31 December appears to be the most likely next major development.

 To hear the Brexiteers tell it, countries in the European Union have no autonomy.
 All decisions are made by the Little Dictators in Brussels.